Financial Planning Fundamentals: Building Postitive Habits and Financial Confidence

 The next step is building your emergency savings.
 Emergency savings are used for unexpected expenses and income loss.
 From vet bills to job loss, emergency savings are the difference between keeping you on track and being completely financially derailed.
 Many people don’t have financial troubles until an emergency arises and they can’t afford it.

 For a one-income household, the golden rule is to have six months’ worth of expenses saved in emergency savings.
 For a two-income household, the rule is to have 3 months’ worth of expenses saved.
-It might seem like a lot, but anything you have will be a major help.
 You’ll be surprised how comforting it is when an emergency happens, and you can pay for it.

 Paying off debt and investing